sul-dlss/speech-to-text/README.md

 ## Build and Deploy

-In order to use the service you will need to build and deploy the speech-to-text Docker image to ECR where it will be picked up by Batch you can use the provided `deploy.sh` script.
+In order to use the service, you will need to build and deploy the speech-to-text Docker image to ECR, where it will be picked up by Batch.
+You can use the provided `deploy.sh` script to build and deploy.

 Before running it you will need to define three environment variables using the values that Terraform has created for you, which you can inspect by running `terraform output`: